American Conference Football Championship Game: History

 After a settlement in 2013 between the non-FBS schools and the FBS schools regarding the use of the conference name, the ten remaining football playing members renamed themselves the American Athletic Conference.
 In 2014, Louisville and Rutgers departed the conference and joined the ACC and Big Ten, respectively.
 Their departure was succeeded on the same day by the entrance of East Carolina, Tulane, and Tulsa for all sports.
 In 2015, the U.S. Naval Academy joined the conference for football, bringing the membership total in that sport to twelve teams.
 At which time, the conference split into two six-team divisions and established a football conference championship game.

-On July 1, 2020 UConn officially left The American, with its football team becoming an FBS independent once the school joined the Big East.
+On July 1, 2020, UConn officially left The American, with its football team becoming an FBS independent once the school joined the Big East.
 After a brief exploration period, The American elected not to add another team to rebalance divisions.
-Beginning with the 2020 season, divisions were eliminated and for the time being the championship game is be played by the two teams that achieved the best record in regular season conference play.
-When further conference realignments take effect in 2023–2024, division play may return.
+Beginning with the 2020 season, divisions were eliminated, and since then the championship game has been played by the two teams that achieved the best record in regular season conference play.
+Despite further conference expansion in 2023–24, division play did not return.

+SMU left for the Atlantic Coast Conference in 2024, with Army becoming a football-only replacement at the same time.